AdobeDocs/marketo.sv-SE/help/marketo/release-notes/current.md

   </tbody>
 </table>

-* **Utlösartoken för Dynamic Chat**: Vi presenterar nya utlösartoken för Dynamic Chat-aktiviteter som ska användas i intressanta ögonblick.
+* **Utlösartoken för Dynamic Chat**: Introducing new Trigger Tokens for Dynamic Chat activity to be used in Intressant stunder.

 <table>
   <tr>